ogulewefortune/CampusKey/RENDER_DEPLOYMENT.md

 FROM_EMAIL=your-email@gmail.com
 ```

+**Note:**
-**Note:** Port 465 (SSL) is recommended for Render deployments as it's more reliable than port 587 (TLS) on cloud platforms.
+- Port 465 (SSL) is recommended for Render deployments as it's more reliable than port 587 (TLS) on cloud platforms.
 The code will automatically try port 465 as a fallback if port 587 fails.
+- **Email sending is asynchronous**: Emails are sent in the background to prevent request timeouts.
+The API returns immediately while the email is being sent.
+- **Timeout reduced**: Connection timeout is set to 10 seconds (reduced from 30) to fail faster if SMTP is unreachable.

 **⚠️ Important Notes:**
 - Without these variables set, emails will NOT be sent (codes will only print to console/logs)